metal-stack/firewall-controller/README.md

   namespace: firewall
   name: firewall
 spec:
+  # clusterid should be set from the gardener-extension-provider-metal
+  clusterid: "<uuid of the k8s cluster>"
   # Interval of reconcilation if nftables rules and network traffic accounting
   interval: 10s
   # Ratelimits specify on which physical interface, which maximum rate of traffic is allowed